Monday, June 22, 2015

 There was one particular spot along the road where a man had previously committed suicide by hanging himself in a tree not far from the road side.
 By the time his body was discovered due to the strong stench, his remain was practically bones and pieces of rotten flesh.
 You can just imagine the fear and horror the imagination of vampire combined with walking skeleton could cause in a young boy's mind!
 That was truly one most frightful walk of my life.
 Because of this, I could never forget Christopher Lee!

-One quality of Christopher was his lack of marital scandal which is sadly so prevalent in Hollywood nowadays.
+One of the qualities of Christopher was his lack of marital scandal which is sadly so prevalent in Hollywood nowadays.
 His marriage to his wife Birgit Kronke Lee lasted more than 54 years from 17 March 1961 till he died on 7 June 2015.

 Christopher Lee was not only a good actor, he was also known for his singing ability.
 This I discovered much later (view here).